Dragon City: Mobile Adventure

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: The aggressive integration of in-app purchases and "random item" mechanics can create a steep curve for non-spending players in PvP.
+• ❌ The Bad: Significant reliance on microtransactions and "random item" mechanics which can hinder progression for non-spending players.

 🛠️ Room for Improvement